openid/eKYC-IDA/openid-connect-4-identity-assurance.md

     * `country_code`: OPTIONAL.
 String denoting the country or supranational organization that issued the evidence as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
 2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.
     * `occupation`: OPTIONAL.
 String containing the occupation or other authority of the person giving the vouch/reference.
     * `organization`: OPTIONAL.
 String containing the name of the organization the voucher is representing.
+* `derived_claims`: OPTIONAL.
+JSON object containing Claims about the End-User which were derived from the vouch described in the evidence array member it is part of.
+The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
+The `derived_claims` element MAY also contain other End-User Claims derived from the vouch described in the evidence array member it is part of.
+Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
+When it is present the `derived_claims` element MAY NOT be empty.

 #### Evidence Type electronic_signature

 The following elements are contained in a `electronic_signature` evidence sub-element.

-`type`: REQUIRED.
+* `type`: REQUIRED.
 Value MUST be set to `electronic_signature`.

-`signature_type`: REQUIRED.
+* `signature_type`: REQUIRED.
 String denoting the type of signature used as evidence.
 The value range might be restricted by the respective trust framework.

-`issuer`: REQUIRED.
+* `issuer`: REQUIRED.
 String denoting the certification authority that issued the signer's certificate.

-`serial_number`: REQUIRED.
+* `serial_number`: REQUIRED.
 String containing the serial number of the certificate used to sign.

-`created_at`: OPTIONAL.
+* `created_at`: OPTIONAL.
 The time the signature was created as ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format.
+* `derived_claims`: OPTIONAL.
+JSON object containing Claims about the End-User which were derived from the electronic signature described in the evidence array member it is part of.
+The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
+The `derived_claims` element MAY also contain other End-User Claims derived from the electronic signature described in the evidence array member it is part of.
+Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
+When it is present the `derived_claims` element MAY NOT be empty.

 ### Attachments {#attachments}